Google knows a whole lot about you. Here's how to make it forget

-Google collects a ton of information about you -- maybe even more than you realize.
+Google collects a staggering amount of information about you -- maybe even more than you realize.
 Google remembers every search you perform and every YouTube video you watch.
 Whether you have an iPhone ($699 at Amazon) or Android phone, Google Maps logs everywhere you go, the route you take to get there, when you arrive and what time you leave -- even if you never open the app.
-When you really take a look at everything Google knows about you, the results are staggering -- maybe even a little frightening.
-Thankfully, there's now something you can do about it.
+When you really take a look at everything Google knows about you, the results can be shocking -- maybe even a little frightening.
+Thankfully, there are a few things you can do about it.

 As a spate of data leaks and privacy violations continues to weaken the public's trust in big tech companies, Google has responded by creating a privacy hub that lets you access, delete and limit the data Google collects on you.
 Navigating all the various settings can get confusing, however, and it's not always clear what you're giving Google permission to do.